- You have many options for investing.

 Part of the investment planning process is making investment choices that fit your investment strategy.
 Those investments should work together to help you accomplish your financial goals.
 We’re dedicated to providing you a wide range of investment products and services to help you meet them.

-An investment giving you partial ownership in a company based on the number of shares you purchase.
+- Stocks - An investment giving you partial ownership in a company based on the number of shares you purchase.
 Stocks tend to fluctuate more in the short term, but may perform well over time.
-Bonds

-An investment that functions as a loan to a government or institution in return for regular interest payments.
+- Bonds - An investment that functions as a loan to a government or institution in return for regular interest payments.
 Bonds can provide more stability than stocks, even though bonds have historically provided lower returns than stocks.
-Mutual funds

-A fund allowing you to pool your money with others in a professionally managed portfolio.
-Mutual funds offer diversification through a mix of investments, such as stocks or bonds.1 Exchange-traded funds (ETFs)
+- Mutual funds - A fund allowing you to pool your money with others in a professionally managed portfolio.
+Mutual funds offer diversification through a mix of investments, such as stocks or bonds.1

-Brokered CDs are CDs issued by banks, purchased in bulk by securities firms and sold to clients through Financial Advisors.
+- Brokered certificates of deposit (CDs) - Brokered CDs are issued by banks, purchased in bulk by securities firms and sold to clients.
 Investors do not receive physical certificates for their brokered CDs, but instead receive a periodic account statement detailing their CD holdings.5 Brokered CDs’ market value may fluctuate over time.

 Contact a Financial Advisor to learn more about the types of investments to consider for your portfolio.